 PlayStation Vita Review

-By Kevin Mitchell Posted on February 22, 2012
+By Kevin Mitchell | Posted: February 22, 2012

 The Beautiful 5-inch OLED Screen

 The first thing you will notice about the PS Vita is the size of the system — not that this is a bad thing at all, unless you were hoping to travel with it in your pocket.
-Reading the specs beforehand didn’t prepare me for just how big it was when I opened the box.
+Reading the specs beforehand didn't prepare me for just how big it was when I opened the box.
 To truly understand the size, you have to hold one in your own hands and just stare into the beauty of the 5-inch OLED display.
 This is coming from someone using a Droid Bionic phone which I thought was huge, but now looks tiny in comparison.
 The screen is a multi-touchscreen boasting a 960 x 544 resolution running at 16:9 at around 16 million colors.
-Even with the brightness turned down the screen still impresses.
+Even with the brightness turned down, the screen still impresses.

 There is a downside to the screen and the rest of the unit — the amount of fingerprints you will be wiping off the device after each gaming session.
-Surprisingly there is no cleaning cloth packaged in with the system, but some of the accessory bundles do contain one if you don’t already have one.
+Surprisingly, there is no cleaning cloth packaged with the system, but some of the accessory bundles do contain one if you don't already have one.

 The Death of the XMB?

-Sony has decided to move away from the XMB that has a love/hate following on the PS3 and has instead gone for a touch-only homepage screens with 11 bubbles on each page.
+Sony has decided to move away from the XMB that has a love/hate following on the PS3 and has instead gone for touch-only homepage screens with 11 bubbles on each page.
 A new bubble will be created for each and every game that is played on the system.
 These act as the launching tool for the game as well as housing the save and game data for the game.
 Nothing is broken out like it was on the XMB where the save data was in one folder and the game data in another.
 Each and every time a game is placed into the system or the system is turned on with a game in it, a bubble for that specific game will start to bounce so you can easily find it.

 As games or programs are opened up, they remain open on a separate window to the side of the homepage.
-With a simple swipe of a finger, you can easily hop back and forth between these at anytime.
-You can close those you don’t want to keep open and only leave the important ones ready for use.
+With a simple swipe of a finger, you can easily hop back and forth between these at any time.
+You can close those you don't want to keep open and only leave the important ones ready for use.
 Hitting the PlayStation button while in the menus will show all of the opened programs in a blades-like menu.

-Sadly though if the system has been sitting in standby mode for a long time or you play a few digital games and forget what game is in the system, the only way to find out is to open the game slot and physically take the game cart out.
+Sadly though, if the system has been sitting in standby mode for a long time or you play a few digital games and forget what game is in the system, the only way to find out is to open the game slot and physically take the game cart out.
 A simple highlight or a single bounce would be sufficient to let users know what game is sitting in the game card slot.

 Friends and Trophies and Messaging, Oh My!